Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Subpixel interpolation formulae for multidimensional disparities

 with the additional constraints that $\vec{\beta}$ represents a set of barycentric coordinates, \ie $\sum_{\beta_i \in \vec{\beta} } \beta_i = 1$. $\vec{f}_{s}$ is a reference feature vector from the source feature volume and $A = \left[ \vec{f}_{t,1},...,\vec{f}_{t,n} \right]$ is a matrix whose columns are the feature vectors from the target feature volume between which the interpolation is performed.

-This approach can be generalized to higher dimensions as long as a closed-form formula to solve Equation~\eqref{eq:barycentric_refinement_problem} exists when $dim(\vec{\beta}) > 2$.
-In this section, we give such closed form formula for the (Z)NCC and (Z)SSD matching functions.
+This approach can be generalized to higher dimensions as long as a closed-form formula to solve Equation~\eqref{eq:barycentric_refinement_problem} exists when $\text{dim}(\vec{\beta}) > 2$.
+In this section, we give such closed-form formula for the (Z)NCC and (Z)SSD matching functions.
 Unfortunately, there is no closed-form formula for the (Z)SAD matching function \cite{SOVICKRZIC2018119}.
-However, we devised an algorithm that is guaranteed to yield the correct solution in a finite number of steps.
+However, we propose an algorithm that is guaranteed to yield the correct solution in a finite number of steps.

 One constraint of barycentric interpolation is that it yields a unique interpolated value for each point if and only if the interpolation domain is isomorphic to a simplex (\ie a segment in 1D, a triangle in 2D, a tetrahedron in 3D, etc.).
 This is, however, not the case for a pixel (for 2D refinement) nor a voxel (for 3D refinement), which have four, respectively eight, corners.
-Two mitigation strategies can be used; see Figure~\ref{fig:generalized_barycentric_approaches}: \textbf{(\subref{fig:generalized_barycentric_approaches:simplex})} Consider only the coordinates within a given pixel or voxel for which the closest corner is the one pointed to by $\nround{\coord{\hat{d}}}$.
+Two mitigation strategies can be used; see Figure~\ref{fig:interp_2d}: \textbf{(\subref{fig:interp_2d:cut_rook})} Consider only the coordinates within a given pixel or voxel for which the closest corner is the one pointed to by $\nround{\coord{\hat{d}}}$.
 Since this set is always isomorphic to a simplex, barycentric interpolation can be used.
 Another benefit is that the number of considered feature vectors grows linearly instead of geometrically with the number of considered dimensions.

-Alternatively, \textbf{(\subref{fig:generalized_barycentric_approaches:cvxhull})} the problem can be relaxed so that the optimal weights $\vec{\beta}$ are selected even if multiple weight sets lead to the same refined disparity $\vec{\hat{d}}$.
-This approach is known as predictive interpolation \cite{8960959}, where the interpolation weight of different image pixels is extracted from the patches themselves.
+Alternatively, \textbf{(\subref{fig:interp_2d:cut_queen})} the problem can be relaxed so that the optimal weights $\vec{\beta}$ are selected even if multiple weight sets lead to the same refined disparity $\vec{\hat{d}}$.
+This approach is known as predictive interpolation \cite{8960959} where the interpolation weight of different image pixels is extracted from the patches themselves.
 This can be interpreted as interpolating the disparity in the feature space instead of interpolating the features in the disparity space.
 While the continuous source or target feature volumes form complex and maybe even self-intersecting hypersurfaces, it is reasonable to assume they are locally smooth.
 It means that, functions (\eg the disparity) defined for each feature vector can be interpolated on said hypersurfaces.